(Dis)Proving Spectre Security with Speculation-Passing Style: Evaluation

 \subsection{Dynamic Taint Analysis with SPS-\ctgrind{}}

 CT-grind~\cite{ctgrind} is one of the most widely used CT analysis tools~\cite{DBLP:conf/sp/JancarFBSSBFA22}.
 It performs dynamic taint analysis to detect CT violations by leveraging Valgrind, a popular framework for memory safety analysis.
 Specifically, CT-grind marks a memory region as secret by setting the corresponding memory region as uninitialized and then tracks the usage of secret data during program execution.
 It reports conditional branches and memory accesses that depend on this uninitialized memory region as potential CT violations.
-Unlike non-interference verification and assertion safety verification, CT-grind does not guarantee the absence of CT violations if no violations are reported.
+Unlike noninterference verification and assertion safety verification, CT-grind does not guarantee the absence of CT violations if no violations are reported.
 Therefore, it can detect CT violations but not prove their absence.

 \paragraph{Setup} We reuse the SPS-transformed programs from the previous evaluation of SPS-\binsec{}.
 We mark the secret data as uninitialized memory region and run the programs with CT-grind.
 Since CT-grind is a dynamic analysis tool, we need to provide actual inputs to the programs.
-Here, we randomly generate directives with size of 231072 and input data within the range of zero to 200,000 for each program.
+Here, we randomly generate directives with a size of 231072 and input data within the range of zero to 200,000 for each program.
 We create 256 threads to run the programs in parallel and set a timeout of 10 minutes for each program.

-\paragraph{Results.} The results are presented in the rightmost column of \cref{tab:eval}.
-The legend is in the same principle for SPS-\binsec{} and \binsechaunted{}.
-We write \evalbug{} when the tool finds an SCT violation.
-We write \evalabort{} when the tool cannot find violation within the time limit.
-SPS-\ctgrind{} reports CT violations for all vulnerable programs and does not report any violations for all patched programs.
-Similar to SPS-\binsec{} and \binsechaunted{}, SPS-\ctgrind{} also does not report any violations for the three index-masked programs that still contain CT violations.
+\paragraph{Results} The results are presented in the rightmost column of \cref{tab:eval}.
+The legend is in the same principle for SPS-\binsec{} and \binsechaunted{}: we write \evalbug{} when the tool finds an SCT violation, and \evalabort{} when it finds no violations within the time limit.
+SPS-\ctgrind{} reports CT violations for all vulnerable programs and reports no violations for patched programs.
+Similar to SPS-\binsec{} and \binsechaunted{}, SPS-\ctgrind{} also reports no violations for the three index-masked programs that still contain CT violations.
 This is due to the fact that triggering these violations requires specific directives which takes significantly longer time to be generated randomly.
 Nevertheless, we confirm that when providing the specific directives, e.g., a list full of $\top$, SPS-\ctgrind{} can successfully detect the CT violations in these three vulnerable index-masked programs.